andifalk/secure-development-on-kubernetes/step3-hello-rootless/README.md

 USER 1002
 ENTRYPOINT java -jar /app.jar
 ```

+Regarding the group-id (gid) and user-id (uid) you should use one above '1000' to avoid using any system user.
+If you want to be really on the safe side you even leave out all local users (reserved numbers up to 10000) by chosing a number above '10000' (reserved for remote users).

-You can prove this by using these commands:
+You can prove that the container now does not run with root any more by using these commands:

 ```bash
 docker container run --rm --detach --name hello-rootless \